chef-cookbooks/runit/README.md

 On Debian family systems, the runit packages are maintained by the runit author, Gerrit Pape, and the recipe will use that for installation.

-## Resource/Provider
+## Resource

 This cookbook has a resource, `runit_service`, for managing services under runit.
-This service subclasses the Chef `service` resource.

 **This resource replaces the runit_service definition.
 See the CHANGELOG.md file in this cookbook for breaking change information and any actions you may need to take to update cookbooks using runit_service.**